fleetdm/fleet/docs/REST API/rest-api.md

 }

 ```

-### osquery Scheduled queries do not return errors.
+### osquery scheduled queries do not return errors.

 osquery scheduled queries mechanism does not return errors.
 Hence those are not stored in the cache and are not part of this report.

 ### List queries

 Returns a list of global queries or team queries.